davidmcglashan/card-games/README.md

 # card-games
 A bunch of single player card games for playing in web browers.

+## 1.4.2
+* Improved list of games page with a snazzy design.

 ## 1.4.1
 * Improved handling of animations to prevent stray click and "concurrency" issues.
 * Added github.com link to the About section in the settings tray.